1988 Summer Olympics boycott: North Korean applications for Soviet influence

-It was around this time that North Korean leader Kim Il Sung met with Soviet General Secretary Mikhail Gorbachev, who told Kim that "the Olympics is a huge channel for cooperation, for influencing in the needed direction".
-When the discussion turned to the possibility of a boycott by the Eastern Bloc in support of North Korea achieving its aims, Gorbachev said, "if we took this road [the road of boycott], we would do injury to ourselves, and to our policy".
+In October 1986 North Korean leader Kim Il Sung met with Soviet General Secretary Mikhail Gorbachev, who informed Kim of his belief that attendance at Olympic events with one's opponents would prove more influential than boycotting them, saying "the Olympics is a huge channel for cooperation, for influencing in the needed direction".
+When the discussion turned to the possibility of a boycott by the Eastern Bloc in support of North Korea achieving its aims, Gorbachev said, "if we took this road, we would do injury to ourselves, and to our policy".
+Gorbachev's response to Kim indicated that he realized that "sports and politics were mutually intertwined, and that by associating the USSR with Pyongyang’s intransigent attitude, he would sabotage his own broader foreign policy goals".

 Civil unrest and fourth joint meeting

-The death of a Korean activist, Park Chong-chul, in January 1987, while undergoing interrogation at the hands of South Korean police, led to mass protests being held across South Korea in April, 1987.
-The further death of a university student in July, and concerns over South Korea's Presidential election system, exacerbated the protests against the government, leading commentators around the world to question South Korea's ability to successfully orchestrate the coming Summer Games.
+The death of the Korean activist Park Chong-chul in January 1987 while undergoing interrogation at the hands of South Korean police led to mass protests being held across South Korea.
+The further death of a university student in July and concerns over South Korea's Presidential election system exacerbated the protests against the government, leading commentators around the world to question South Korea's ability to successfully orchestrate the coming Summer Games.
 A speech given by Roh Tae-woo, the candidate for President of South Korea at the next election, was viewed positively as resolving the protests.

 Meanwhile, the fourth round of joint meetings began on July 14, 1987.
-Despite Samaranch's previous claim from February 1987 that the proposals offered in June 1986 were likely the last, best offer to the North, the offer being discussed in July 1987 was an "improved proposal":
+Despite Samaranch's previous claim from February 1987 that the proposals offered in June 1986 were likely the last, best offer to the North, the offer being discussed in July 1987 was an "improved proposal" of four (4) full events plus one (1) partial event: